James Patterson Lyke: Archbishop of Atlanta

 After the resignation of Archbishop Eugene Marino due to scandal, the college of consultors for the archdiocese appointed Lyke as apostolic administrator of Atlanta on July 10, 1990.
 John Paul II appointed him as archbishop there on April 30, 1991, and he was installed on June 24, 1991.

 Death

-Lyke died of kidney cancer on December 27, 1992.
+Lyke died of kidney cancer in Atlanta on December 27, 1992.
 At the time of his death, Lyke was the highest-ranking African-American Catholic clergyman in the nation.

 Legacy

 The following institutions have been named after Lyke: